vantureclub/.github/profile/README.md

 ### Objective

-The core objective of Emotion Miami is to capture and convey the nostalgic mood and spirit of 1980s Miami.
+The core objective of Vanture is to capture and convey the nostalgic mood and spirit of 1980s Miami.
 Through this application, we aim to offer visitors a brief escape from their daily routines, allowing them to immerse themselves in the captivating charm of that era.

-### Explore Club Vanture
+### Explore Vanture

 To experience the nostalgic journey to 1980s Miami, visit our website at [vanture.club](http://vanture.club).